João Tamagnini Barbosa: Biography

 He briefly served as prime minister, after João do Canto e Castro, from 23 December 1918 to 27 January 1919.

 After the 28 May 1926 revolution that installed the Ditadura Nacional (National Dictatorship) regime that would be followed by António de Oliveira Salazar's Estado Novo (New State), he was elected President of the General Assembly of S.L.
 Benfica on 19 January 1946.
-Morever, he served as the 18th president of Benfica from 25 January 1947 to 15 December 1948.
+Moreover, he served as the 18th president of Benfica from 25 January 1947 to 15 December 1948.

+Legacy

+The Escola Luso-Chinesa de Tamagnini Barbosa (巴波沙中葡小學) in Macau previously existed, but was later replaced by Zheng Guanying Official School in 2011.